NehalRmdan/Net8.Angular.ECommerce/README.md

 It is designed to be **extensible**, allowing future enhancements such as authentication, payment gateways, and advanced order processing.

+It is based on youtube course "Learn to build an e-commerce app with Net and Angular in .net3 & angular 9" which is not available now
+.
 ------------------------------------------------------------------------

 ## 🧱 Project Structure